Gentle reader,

 Now, more as to what The Robb Collections is all about.
 Cameras!
 OK, and Cars!

+Above is the cabinet, which, BTW, I originally built to house Nancy's Beanie Babies, as it stands today.
 Above is a close-up of the cameras showing the newest additions amongst their new friends.
 That is, if cameras were like toys as Pixar imagined.
 The little ones on the bottom, left are cute, but only the one on the right is an actual camera.

 Above is the three 110 cameras added below the three Kodak top-of-the-line 110 film cameras.

 Above, an Olympus IS-3DLX which I scored on ebay for $2.99.
 Works perfectly and is in terrific shape.
 A very expensive camera in it's day.
 I had the first model, the IS-1 which is smaller and has a less lengthy lens.
-When I had that IS-1, I lusted after the IS-3DLX
+When I had that IS-1, I lusted after the IS-3DLX.

 Another ebay bargain, 99 cents for this Olympus OM-2S program, less lens.
 Listed as not working and try as I might, it is still not working.
 I got the JCPenney brand zoom lens for a few bucks on ebay.
 Made-in-Japan, by whom?